 Behavior and Interaction

-On non-touch devices, navigation is provided by icons.
+On non-touch devices, users navigate with icons.

 Navigation – Previous